arisaziz/Video-Converter-K8/README.md

-# Video-Converter-K8
+# Devops Project:
-convert mp4 to mp3 using python. architecture hosted on AWS Elastics Kubernetes Service
+convert video to audio using python. architecture hosted on AWS Elastics Kubernetes Service

 ## Objective
 [Brief Objective - Remove this afterwards]

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.